Care work should never be done in isolation. Nature is a collective, so are we.

 Sowing the Future

-Sowing the Future is an art-based project organized by Barbara Brown, with many collaborators, such as local poet Diane Perazzo.
-It began by exploring and showcasing the labour of women in farming and expanded to marginalized folks through seasons of photo series.
+Sowing the Future was initiated by Jess Weatherhead, painter, farmer and co-owner of Roots and Shoots Farm in Masham Quebec, in collaboration with Barbara Brown, visual artist, and Diane Perazzo, eco poet.
+It is an art-based project that began by exploring and showcasing the labour of women in farming, and expanded to marginalized folks through seasons of photo series.
 The interest of the project is currently rooting in a corn growing and a seed saving project, accompanied by a book about the experiences.

-Barbara, with her wealth of art knowledge and creative experiences, will be leading our arts-based workshops, including corn screen printing, nature-based t-shirt printing, cyanotype printing, and hopefully many more to come!
+Barbara, with her wealth of art knowledge and creative experiences, will be leading our arts-based workshops, including direct printing with corn, nature-based t-shirt printing, cyanotype printing, and hopefully many more to come!
 Look out for information on these under the workshops page and sign up to our newsletter at the bottom of this page to find out more!

 WORKSHOPS